ddemidov/amgcl/docs/examples.rst

     Solver solve( std::tie(n, ptr, col, val), prm );

 Parameters may also be initialized with a `boost::property_tree::ptree`_.
-This is especially convenient when :doc:`runtime` is used, and the exact structure of the parameters is not known at compile time:
+This is especially convenient when the runtime interface is used, and the exact structure of the parameters is not known at compile time:

 .. code-block:: cpp